-If you write a lot of formulas, you may find that you're typing the same snippet of text again and again within a single formula.
-Formula variables can save you some typing.
+If you write a lot of formulas, you may find that you're including the same snippet of text again and again within a single formula.
+Formula variables can save you some time.

 A variable is a short stand-in or proxy for a longer snippet of code.
 You can create variables when you need them.
 Use a variable to replace portions of code that will repeat within a single formula.
 For example, say that a store owner wants to give his customers a discount if their total purchase exceeds $100.
 The formula that handles this calculation would contain repeating "Price times Quantity" code snippet.
 Here's the entire formula: